Check this out on Amazon!

 CoolMaster MasterLiquid Pro 280

 The 280mm version of the MasterLiquid family of liquid-coolers by CoolMaster, is the most advanced in the family.
 Its 280mm fans (two of them), fit right atop your CPU with their square fin design, FEP tubing for the liquids transfer and an exclusive pump for the liquid offering a 40% boost over previous models.
 With a Mean Time To Failiure (MTTF), the manufacturer claims almost 1,75,000 hours of running time, which is almost 20 years.
-And the best part is that you get all this for just USD 130.
+And the best part is that you get all this usually for under USD 120.

 CoolMaster MasterAir Maker 8